erasmus-mundus-geotech-master/reproducibility-self-assessment/README.md

-# reproducibility-self-assessment
+# Reproducibility self-assessment

-Repository to discuss questions wrt reproducibility self-assessment experiment with master-level students
+Please [open an issue]() in this repository to discuss questions with regard to the reproducibility self-assessment for your thesis.

+More about the assessment and study material is available here: **https://osf.io/j97zp/**